cefriel/rdf-template/qualitative-evaluation/README.md

 CSV to JSON example
 ----------
 The output format for the mapping process is not limited to RDF.
 On the contrary the templated based approach allows for potentially any output format.
-In this example we will look at converting data from the csv format to the json format.
+In this example we will look at converting data from the CSV format to the JSON format.

-The following csv file
+The following CSV file

 ``` {.csv}
 book_id,title